cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   if this already exists.
 If he does not have these rights, the installation program stops.

-Therefore as a normal user without admin access rights, you should specify astarget directory a so called "local directory" (instead of "C:\Programme").
+Therefore as a normal user without admin access rights, you should specify as target directory a so called "local directory" (instead of "C:\Programme").
 "Local" and accessible for any user could be e.g.: %ALLUSERSPROFILE% (The default of the English Windows XP is:
 "C:\Documents and Settings\All Users").